algolia/instantsearch-ios/docgen/src/concepts.md

 ## InstantSearch Core

 The InstantSearch library is built on top of InstantSearch Core.
-At the core of InstantSearch core is the **Searcher**, which will wrap an [Algolia API `Client`](hhttps://github.com/algolia/algoliasearch-client-swift/blob/master/Source/Client.swift) and provide a level of abstraction over it.
+The essence of InstantSearch Core is the **Searcher**, which will wrap an [Algolia API Client](https://github.com/algolia/algoliasearch-client-swift/blob/master/Source/Client.swift) and provide a level of abstraction over it.
 You can think of InstantSearch Core as the UIKit agnostic library that takes care of everything related to the search session, while InstantSearch is a UIKit dependent library uses InstantSearch Core to offer ready-made configurable widgets that are "search aware" and automatically react to all kinds of search events.
 For more info about InstantSearchCore, checkout its [community website](https://community.algolia.com/instantsearch-core-swift/).

 ## Overview of Widgets

 The core part of InstantSearch iOS are the widgets, which are search-aware UI components that are binded to search events coming from Algolia.
-We provide some universal widgets such as the **`SearchBarWidget`**, the **`HitsWidget`** or the **`RefinementListWidget`**, and you can easily create new ones by implementing the a few protocols (discussed below).
+We provide some universal widgets such as the [`SearchBar`][widgets-searchbar], the [`Hits`][widgets-hits] or the [`RefinementList`][widgets-refinementlist], and you can easily create new ones by implementing the a few protocols (discussed below).

 Widgets inherit from the different UIKit `UIViews`, whether it is an advanced `UICollectionView`, or a simple `UISlider`.
 They are also customizable by exposing `IBInspectable` parameters that can be set right through Interface Builder.